HyunjungWang/Thesis/README.md

 ## Copyright Notice

 This master's thesis, including all accompanying software, code, and data, is the intellectual property of [Hyunjung Wang], [2024].
 All rights reserved.

-This work is submitted as part of the requirements for a master's degree at [Your University Name].
-It is shared confidentially with the thesis advisor and evaluation committee.
-Any reproduction or use of the content of this thesis, in whole or in part, requires explicit permission from the author.

 © [Hyunjung Wang] [2024]